bonny/WordPress-Simple-History/readme.txt

 ## Changelog

-= 2.5.x (February 2016) =
+= 2.5.2 (February 2016) =

-- Added: The GUI log now real time updates the relative "fuzzy" timestamps.
+- Added: The GUI log now updates the relative "fuzzy" timestamps in real time.
 This means that if you keep the log opened, the relative date for each event, for example "2 minutes ago" or "2 hours ago", will always be up to date (hah!).
-Keep the log opened for 5 minutes and you will see that the event that previosly said "2s minuts ago" now says "7 minutes ago".
+Keep the log opened for 5 minutes and you will see that the event that previously said "2 minutes ago" now says "7 minutes ago".
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/88 and is implemented using the great [timeago jquery plugin](http://timeago.yarp.com/).
 - Added: Filter `simple_history/user_logger/plain_text_output_use_you`.
 Works the same way as the `simple_history/header_initiator_use_you` filter, but for the rich text part when a user has edited their profile.
 - Fixed: Logger slugs that contained for example backslashes (becuase they where namespaced) would not show up in the log.
 Now logger slugs are escaped.
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/103.
 - Changed: Actions and things that only is needed in admin area are now only called if `is_admin()`.
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/105.